Dataherald/dataherald/README.md

 For detailed information on how to contribute, see [here](CONTRIBUTING.md).

-### DB errors
+### Mongo errors

-Try completely deleting `/dbdata` before rebuilding the databases to ensure there is no corrupted data.
+The Mongo installation is configured to store application data in the `/dbdata` folder.
+In case you want to wipe the local DB, try completely deleting `/dbdata` before rebuilding the databases.